codyzu/cpinfo22-site/m1/details-slides.md

 # recursion & tail calls
 * es6 (but not implemented 😿)
 * only if function returns result of calling a function
-* optimation: recusrsion as fast as loops
+* optimization: recursion as fast as loops